isc-projects/stork/doc/user/demo.rst

 .. note::

-   The containers running the Kea and BIND 9 applications are for demonstration purposes only.
+   The containers running the Kea and BIND 9 daemons are for demonstration purposes only.
 They allow users to quickly start experimenting with Stork without having to manually deploy Kea and/or BIND 9 instances.